kdan-mobile-software-ltd/error_response/README.md

 ### Error Response

-Error response used when the request is not valid.
-You need to provide the `error_key` defined in the config files.
+The error response is used when the request is not valid.
+Therefore, you need to provide the `error_key` defined in the config files.

 ```ruby
 # in controller actions